huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Clients SHOULD monitor the idle time incurred on their connection to the server, defined by the time spent since the last packet from the server has been received.
-When a client prepares to send a new DNS query to the server, it will check whether the idle time is sufficiently lower than the idle timer.
-If it is, the client will send the DNS query over the existing connection.
-If not, the client will establish a new connection and send the query over that connection.
+When a client prepares to send a new DNS query to the server, it SHOULD check whether the idle time is sufficiently lower than the idle timer.
+If it is, the client SHOULD send the DNS query over the existing connection.
+If not, the client SHOULD establish a new connection and send the query over that connection.

 Clients MAY discard their connections to the server before the idle timeout